awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualservice-virtualserviceprovider.md

 # AWS::AppMesh::VirtualService VirtualServiceProvider<a name="aws-properties-appmesh-virtualservice-virtualserviceprovider"></a>

-An object representing the provider for a virtual service\.
+An object that represents the provider for a virtual service\.

 ## Syntax<a name="aws-properties-appmesh-virtualservice-virtualserviceprovider-syntax"></a>